 - This first post gives an overview of the model and results of the paper.

-- The second post will discuss how seriously to take the conclusions that follow from the model, highlight some of the more robust conclusions, and discuss objections to the model.
+- The second post discusses how seriously to take the conclusions that follow from the model, highlights some of the more robust conclusions, and discusses objections to the model.

 - The third post will outline directions of further research that we believe to be most promising.

 The series should be useful to anyone interested in understanding existential risk, in particular:

 - Those interested in how economic growth influences existential risk;

 - Those thinking about whether we can find useful insights about the complex systems that determine existential risk through relatively simple, abstract models.